List of most expensive women's association football transfers: Market growth

 Walsh's transfer was predicated on the growing popularity of women's football and its players in England and Spain; after the fee showed the financial power of this growth in popularity, fees continued accelerating in such markets.
 In the next transfer window, Bethany England transferred (to Tottenham Hotspur from Chelsea) for a fee that equalled Harder's previous record.
 Following this and a slew of other six-figure transfer fees in England's Women's Super League (WSL) in 2023, some WSL managers criticised the rapid spending growth of the larger clubs; in September 2023, England's head of women's football, Baroness Sue Campbell, said that future limits on spending would be introduced.

 Chelsea still made some large signings in January 2024, including buying forward Mayra Ramírez from Levante for what could have increased to a new world record fee of £426,000 ($544,000; €500,000) with bonuses.
+(Note: See list note.)
 The club in particular were seeking a striker, and players in this position were in high demand across Europe at the time.
 Only weeks later, this fee was considerably beaten by another striker transferring out of the Liga F, when NWSL side Bay FC triggered the release clause of Madrid CFF's Racheal Kundananji to pay what would total £685,000 ($862,000; €805,000).
 Kundananji's record transfer fee came less than 18 months after Walsh's record, and was a 71% increase on it, which The Independent said demonstrated how significantly women's transfers had escalated in that period.
 The period of rapid financial growth was considered positive, as a sign of development in women's football, but reports continued to warn about pricing out lower-table and less wealthy clubs, and of clubs not investing in other improvements while spending on players.